 Selecting the right food product is the first step to a successful long term food supply.
-Foods that contains higher levels of moisture will have a shorter shelf life than dry foods.
+Foods that contain higher levels of moisture will have a shorter shelf life than dry foods.
 Good candidates for long term storage will have a moisture content of 10 percent or less and be low in oil content.
 Foods that are high in oils will go rancid in storage.
 That is why white rice will store for 30 years, but brown rice will only store less than a year.

 You can select from a wide range of dry foods including; wheat, Kamut, spelt, corn, white rice, pinto beans, black beans, white beans, kidney beans, split peas, lentils, rolled oats, and pasta just to get started.

 Dehydrated fruits and vegetables must be very low moisture and dry enough to snap.
-Dehydrated potatoes, carrots, celery, peppers, onions and potato flakes are common long term dehydrated food storage items.
+Dehydrated potatoes, carrots, celery, peppers, onions, and potato flakes are common long term dehydrated food storage items.

-Properly processed freeze-dried fruits, vegetables and meats are also good candidates for long term storage.
+Properly processed freeze-dried fruits, vegetables, and meats are also good candidates for long term storage.